 Personal and Business Finance

-This module introduces financial decision making for individuals and small- to medium-sized companies.
-Within the personal finance element students will study the financial lifecycle, the financial plan and the main personal finance decisions (debt, savings, investments, insurance, mortgages and pensions).
-Within the business finance element students will study the role of business finance, ethics in financial decision making, the influence of the environment on financial decision-making, the time value of money, capital investment appraisal and working capital management and sources of short and medium-term finance, and cost of capital.
+This module introduces students to finance decision making for individuals and small to medium sized national companies.
+Within the personal finance part of the course students will study the financial lifecycle, the financial plan and the main personal finance decisions (debt, savings, investments, insurance, mortgages and pensions).
+Within the business finance element of the module students will study the role of business finance, ethics in financial decision making, the influence of the environment on financial decision-making, the time value of money, capital investment appraisal, working capital management and sources of short and medium-term finance, and cost of capital.

 Financial accounting provides the student with an understanding of the concepts underpinning corporate financial reporting for single companies and groups of companies.
 The role of financial accounting regulation, particularly International Financial Reporting Standards is examined and students are provided with the skills to apply these to practical examples.